SMIT Investors Have Opportunity to Lead Schmitt Industries, Inc. Securities Fraud Lawsuit

-LOS ANGELES, Nov.
-17, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Schmitt Industries, Inc. ("Schmitt" or the "Company") (NASDAQ: SMIT).
+BENSALEM, Pa., Nov.
+22, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Schmitt Industries, Inc. ("Schmitt" or the "Company") (NASDAQ: SMIT).

 Class Period: September 1, 2020 – September 20, 2022